warner/q-runtime/README.rst

 future work may include relays or DHT-style delivery schemes.

-In essence, you install little bundles of code into the Vat, and get back an unforgeably identifier for each, then can send messages at them from afar, and they'll get executed.
+In essence, you install little bundles of code into the Vat, and get back an unforgeable identifier for each, then can send messages at them from afar, and they'll get executed.
 The code can remember previous messages and send out new ones.